 It is because of 40 wonderful years of running steam tours to many places around the globe, that we decided to write a book!
 “Gricer” is both an album of photographs – nearly 400 colour, and 125 black & white – and an autobiography of author Vic Allen – it costs £60, but running as it does to 600 pages, and given that every copy includes a USB memory stick containing the same material, but with the addition of soundbites, and links to video clips (often full length videos shot on Enthusiast Holidays’ tours) it represents fantastic value for money.
 Click on the image for more details!

 Enthusiast Holidays has always striven to run tours to places where steam survives in ordinary service, augmented by charter trains only where that is no longer possible; however the number of countries that meet those criteria is virtually nil – the narrow gauge steam lines in East Germany are fabulous, but are principally for tourists and so do not count – consequently our only definite tour for 2020 was to have been Sandaoling – the coal mine in the far west of China – a pain to get to, but the very last substantial working steam operation in the world, with its fleet of “JS” 2-8-2’s working incredibly hard and noisily – in what may well have been the last winter of their existence.
-We understand however that they are hanging on so we may run in 2022 – perhaps in October – with a couple of days in Tiefa, where there are 2 “SY” 2-8-2’s which we will use on charter passenger and freight trains – take a look at Steam Tours/Tours on Hold to see what we plan.
+We understand however that they are hanging on so we may run in Winter 2024 – perhaps with a couple of days in Tiefa, where there are 2 “SY” 2-8-2’s which we will use on charter passenger and freight trains – take a look at Steam Tours/Tours on Hold to see what we plan.